aimms/documentation/dataexchange/mapping.rst

 When reading a JSON, XML or CSV file using a specified mapping, the Data Exchange library will iterate over the entire tree.

-If reading a particular node in the data file, it will first try to bind any indices specified at direct child nodes thru the :token:`binds-to` attribute and maintain a stack bound indices.
+If reading a particular node in the data file, it will first try to bind any indices specified

+* at the node itself thru the :token:`name-binds-to` or :token:`iterative-binds-to` attributes, or
+* at direct child nodes thru the :token:`binds-to` attribute,

+and maintain a stack bound indices.
 Subsequently it will examine all other child nodes.
 If such a node is a structural or iterative node, it will recursively try to read the data associated with the child node.
 If the examined node is a value-holding node mapped to an multi-dimensional identifier, the value will be assigned to that identifier.
 Finally, if the node itself is a value-holding node mapped onto an identifier, it will also assign this value.

 During write
 ------------